ForSpareParts/iit-cs480-python/README.md

 You need to run the simulator as a module for the relative imports in the project to work.
 To do that, run the following code *from the repository directory*:

     python -m phase1.master.simulator

+or, for phase 2,

+    python -m phase1.master.simulator path/to/data/file.csv

 The simulator will output the performance of all the agents as a tab-separated chart, which you should be able to open in a spreadsheet program.
 For convenience, you can pipe the output to a file, e.g.: